Welcome to Brislington's Virtual Museum

 Brislington may not build its own bricks-and-mortar museum any time soon, but a virtual museum is the very next best thing.
-The museum was founded in 2010 by the Brislington Community Archaeology Project (BCAP), and achieved national recognition as a ground-breaking innovation when in May 2012 it was featured by British Archaeology magazine.
+This museum was founded in 2010 by the Brislington Community Archaeology Project (BCAP), and achieved national recognition as a ground-breaking innovation when in May 2012 it was featured by British Archaeology magazine.
 The database of online exhibits was developed with funding from Brislington Community Partnership (BCP).
-Following the folding of BCAP in 2017, the BCP kindly allowed it to be hosted on their own website.
+Following the demise of BCAP in 2017, the BCP's successor - Brislington Community Website – has kindly allowed it to be hosted here.

 Comments and contributions

 All the museum's photographs and text are protected by copyright but may be used freely for private study, and also for certain aspects of non-commercial research as defined in the Copyright, Designs and Patents Act 1988.
 This notice does not restrict the use of the museum's published resources under the 'fair dealing' terms of the Act.
-If you are uncertain about how the law affects you, or if you wish to reproduce anything for display or publication (either online or elsewhere), please contact the website administrator.
+If you're unsure about how the law affects what you want to do, or if you wish to reproduce anything for display or publication, please contact the website administrator.

 Browse all exhibits